 Inconclusive: Result of an Investigation where sufficient and objective evidence has been evaluated but a conclusion of conformance or nonconformance cannot be determined due to limitations in the evaluation technique(s).
-Typically, only Investigations using laboratory evaluation result in a finding of Inconclusive.

 Initial Documentation Review: Documentation Review activities conducted by a GEC-approved Conformity Assurance Body when a Participating Manufacturer initially registers its first products in the EPEAT Registry or registers products in a new product category.
 Initial Documentation Review must be completed before a Participating Manufacturer's products can become EPEAT-registered for a product category.